ffouquet42/Libft/README.md

 ## How to use it

-First of all you need to clone this repository.

 For compile this project use the Makefile with one of the following rules.

 `make` : Compile all the mandatory part in a `libft.a`